lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 Though I already got the salary of 25k a month in 2017, it has no much increase comparing that.
 I know, another 5 years passed, I growed.
 And comparing previous Chinese statup job and my startup company business, now my daily hour rate was higher than ever.
 My brain was sharper than ever.

-And because of 3 years of COVID period, I seldom to go to travel.
+And because of 3 years of COVID period, I seldom go to travel.
 So when coming back from Xining, my hometown, I began to travel for some places using my DJI Drone to shoot some scenarios.
 I went to the tower of Guangzhou and then I made a short video.

 The interesting thing about that short video is that the background music rhyme of the video is matched to the lights alongside the river in some point.
 At that time, the rhyme changes, the lights change from on to off.